JasonWynkoop1/keeptrack/README.md

    import { useState, useEffect } from 'react'
    ```

+8. If you encounter authentication errors during deployment, such as "Support for password authentication was removed", see the [GitHub Authentication](#github-authentication) section below for instructions on setting up personal access tokens or SSH keys.

 ## GitHub Repository Setup

 If you haven't pushed this project to GitHub yet: